How To Take Care Of Hiking Essentials

 Your navigation tools might be the most important hiking essential to keep in good working order – after all, knowing where you are and how to get back are vital to your safety.
 It’s a good idea to carry several devices with you including a GPS watch with track loaded, a dedicated backup GPS with maps loaded, a smartphone app with offline apps and either paper maps or a guidebook.
 Finally, keep a compass with you to navigate with if you have to resort to paper.
 If you’re lost, you’re in trouble, so having multiple options (and ensuring all of them are kept in good working order) will keep you as safe as possible when you’re hiking.

 When you’re not out hiking in the wilderness, you should ensure your gear is stored properly.
-One important tip on this subject is to make sure anything wet is fully dried before you put it away – mildew and mould will quickly ruin your outdoor items if there’s even a slight bit of damp on them, so make sure it’s fully aired out.
-An item that often gets overlooked here is hiking sandals and boots, which we typically forget about, only to discover them caked with mould when we go to use them six months later.
+One important tip on this subject is to make sure anything wet is fully dried before you put it away – mildew and mold will quickly ruin your outdoor items if there’s even a slight bit of damp on them, so make sure it’s fully aired out.
+An item that often gets overlooked here is hiking sandals and boots, which we typically forget about, only to discover them caked with mold when we go to use them six months later.
 And when they’re not being used, uncap your water bottles to let them dry out fully inside.
 Lastly, if it comes with a case or protective packaging, from hiking sunglasses to your tent, use them to protect them for as long as possible.

 On trails, your safety can be compromised alarmingly quickly.
 And no-one wants to be in a position where they’re risking their safety all for the sake of not checking the gear before they set off.
 From compasses and cleaning your water filter, to charging mobile phones and checking the torch has new batteries, these are little things that make a big difference when you’re in a difficult situation.
 And while it probably goes without saying, having a fully-stocked first aid kit is never a bad thing – make sure it’s stocked with a whistle, bandages, antibiotic cream, sun cream, alcohol wipes and pain killers as the bare minimum.